frederic-perez/AmE-dictionary/data/dictionary.md

 __recuse__ _v_ :two: /rih-KYOOZ/ Recuse means “to disqualify (oneself) as judge in a particular case.”
 More broadly, it can also mean “to remove (oneself) from participation to avoid a conflict of interest.” _The judge decided to recuse herself from the case due to the nature of her relationship with the plaintiff’s family._
 __recycler__ _n_ _Joe admitted stealing the copper and taking it to a recycler to get cash for it._
 __Red Brigade__
+__Red Crescent__ _n_ A national branch of or the emblem of the Red Cross Society in a Muslim country.
 __Red Cross__ _n_
 __red eye__ _n_
 __red flag__ _n_ :three: Something that irritates or demands immediate action. _Red flag day._ _That raised a red flag to us._